 - Keep the soil moist with mulch and water 2 inches per week.

-- You can scatter elder leaves around your cabbage plants to keep pests and critters away.
+- You can scatter elder leaves around your cabbage plants to keep pests and critters away, such as flea beetles which cabbage is susceptible to.

 - Harvest your cabbage once the heads reach the desired size and are firm.